carla-simulator/carla/Docs/large_map_import.md

 All files to be imported should be placed in the `Import` folder of the root CARLA directory.
 These files should include:

-- The mesh of the map in multiple `.fbx` files, representing different tiles of the map.
+- The mesh of the map in multiple `.fbx` files representing different tiles of the map.
 - The OpenDRIVE definition in a single `.xodr` file.
 - Subfolders for each `.fbx` file containing textures for the assets if required.